Last updated: 2025-01-20

 4 | 5 |

-Another factor that reduces the accuracy, and therefore adopting mixed models via REML in the analysis is the most suitable for obtaining BLUPs.
+Only 5 clones were evaluated in all years, which might affect the model’s accuracy.
+Therefore, adopting mixed models via REML in the analysis is suitable for obtaining BLUPs.

-summary(pheno) %>%
+summary_table <- summary(pheno) %>%

 t() %>%